Skip to main content

 Look for new resources coming soon to the SPARK website.
 We’ll be emphasizing the expanded perspectives of the WSCC model.

-Kymm Ballard, EdD, was the Executive Director of SPARK, a program dedicated to creating, implementing and evaluating research-based programs that promote lifelong wellness.
+Kymm Ballard, EdD, former Executive Director of SPARK, a program dedicated to creating, implementing and evaluating research-based programs that promote lifelong wellness.

 Sign up for the ETR Health Newsletter.